-NAWRA has responded to Dr Paul Litchfield’s call for evidence for the fourth independent review of the Work Capability Assessment.
+NAWRA has responded to the call for evidence in the first independent review of PIP assessment.
+Read our response.

 Thanks very much to all members who got in touch to tell us about their experience of advising PIP claimants.
 We received over 100 responses, all of which helped inform our submission.
 The evidence we have submitted is particularly strong as it comes from so many advisers from across the UK working in a wide variety of advice services.

 Thanks are also due to Julie Henry of Durham Welfare Rights who did a great job of collating all the evidence and drafting the submission.